spectrocloud/librarium/content/docs/09.5-security/05-core-principles.md

 ## Core Principles

-We apply the following core security principles to our decision-making and product.
+Our security philosophy is grounded in the following core principles that we apply to our decision-making and product.

 <br />